briko-org/document/Briko Project Writepaper.md

 ## ——Core Team——

-### **Ju Huo**

-Over 20 years of experience in software development, architecture, and technology management.
-Founder of the pioneer enterprise search engine and cloud computing service company in China: Ginkgotek.
-Senior researcher of Shengda Innovations.
-He provides technical consulting services to international media corporations such as NYT Chinese and FT Chinese as an independent consultant.
-Ju is also one of the most influential bloggers in the technology and hacker/crypto field in China.

 ### **Miao Cui**

 More than 10 years of experience in large project management and software development。Lead projects in many Internet companies, held positions as senior manager of technology.
 Master degree from Beijing University of Posts and Telecommunications.